 As a funder of northern research, ArcticNet provides specialized training to generate experts who are adept at working in diverse environmental and cultural settings.
 An integral part of the training for northern scientists must include an awareness of northern cultures and the conduct of research in an ethical way.
 Scientists must prepare for interactions with northern communities and must learn how to appropriately and ethically interact with diverse peoples, and most importantly, how to respectfully conduct workshops and consultations in the North with Inuit, First Nations and Métis.

-For all scientists preparing to work with Indigenous partners and to travel to the North, we strongly encourage you to follow training sessions on Indigenous Awareness and ethical research.
-Below are some examples of courses offered to scientists.
-Some courses charge fees and certification, while others are free, online courses.
-If you choose to follow courses with associated fees, ArcticNet will reimburse up to 200$ per person per course.
-ArcticNet NIs and HQP are eligible.
+For these reasons, ArcticNet strongly recommends that all scientists funded by the Network who work with Indigenous partners and travel to the North for their fieldwork, take the time to follow training sessions on Indigenous Awareness and ethical research.
+You will find below a selection of training opportunities; certain courses charge a registration fee and offer certification, while others are free online courses.
+If you choose to participate in a course that charges a registration fee, this training fund offers up to 200$ per person per course.
+Please refer to the Payment section for details on the reimbursement process.
 This fund has a fixed budget, so it is on a first-come-first-serve basis.

-Applicant(s) and their supervisor must fill out the Training Fund application form:Word Format PDF Format
+Applicant(s) and supervisor must fill out the Training Fund application form (NB it is possible to include members of the same laboratory on a single application).Word Format PDF Format